- Analysis of the type of rhytid, including anatomic location and depth and whether it is static or dynamic

 The toxin requires 24–72 hours to take effect, reflecting the time necessary to disrupt the synaptosomal process.
 In very rare circumstances, some individuals require as many as 5 days for the full effect to be observed.
 The effects of botulinum toxin last from 2 to 6 months.

 The dose of the toxin is measured as one standard unit, which is equal to the amount necessary to kill 50% of Swiss–Webster mice injected with that dose.
 Extrapolating the data from mouse experimentation, Meyer and Eddie estimated that a 104 kg adult male would sustain a lethal dose of botulinum toxin type A at amounts exceeding 3500 units, a dose that far surpasses any dosing regimen in the cosmetic treatment of the aging face.

 Botulinum toxin is contraindicated in patients with peripheral motor neuropathic diseases or neuromuscular functional disorders such as Eaton–Lambert syndrome and myasthenia gravis.
 Similarly, botulinum toxin type A is contraindicated in pregnant patients and those who are lactating, although unintentional administration has not resulted in birth defects or pregnancy issues.
-Finally, caution should be taken when injecting botulinum toxin type A to those taking aminoglycoside antibiotics or other agents that interfere with neuromuscular transmission, since these agents may potentiate the effects ...
+Finally, caution should be taken when injecting botulinum toxin type A to those taking aminoglycoside antibiotics or other agents that interfere with neuromuscular transmission, since these agents may ...